BestTimesToVisit.com Logo

 Top Things to Do

-Wander through the narrow alleyways and colorful wooden buildings of Bryggen, a UNESCO World Heritage site that whispers tales of Bergen's rich trading past.
-Duck into small artisan shops and galleries tucked away in the historic structures for unique souvenirs and a glimpse into local craftsmanship.
+Wander through the narrow alleyways of Bryggen, a vibrant UNESCO World Heritage site with its colorful wooden buildings that whisper tales of the Hanseatic League's trading past.
+Duck into the small artisan shops and galleries tucked away within the historic structures for unique souvenirs and a glimpse into local craftsmanship.

 Savoring Fresh Seafood at Bergen's Fish Market

-Indulge in the freshest catch of the day at the bustling Bergen Fish Market, a vibrant hub of local flavors.
-Sample grilled salmon, plump shrimp, or traditional fish soup from one of the many stalls, enjoying the lively atmosphere and the scent of the sea.
+Indulge in the freshest catch of the day at the bustling fish market, a sensory delight with its array of seafood.
+Sample grilled salmon, plump shrimp, or even local delicacies like whale meat (if you're adventurous) while enjoying the lively atmosphere and views of the harbor.

 See all 8 things to do →